GovTechSG/apex-complete-docs/sections/consuming/create-application.md

 `Applications` &rarr; `Clicking on [+ New Application]`

+`Applications` &rarr; `Clicking on [Existing Application of choice]` &rarr; `Clicking on [Edit Details]`

 ![Image](./_assets/apps.png)

-## Step 1 - Creating the Application
+## Step 1 - Creating/Edit the Application

-In the `Create New Application` page, you will be presented with a form to be filled before an application can be created.
+In the `Create New Application` or `Edit Application details` page, you will be presented with a form to be filled before an application can be created/modified.

 ![Image](./_assets/new-app-filled.png)